shopware/shopware/src/Docs/_new/1-getting-started/10-requirements.md

 * NPM 6.5.0 or higher

 Various
-* Apache 2.4 or higher
+* Apache 2.4 or higher with mod-rewrite enabled
 * Bash
+* Git

 ### Recommendations